Zalabiyeh: Modern variations

 The fritter is very common in the Indian subcontinent, in India, Pakistan, Sri Lanka, Nepal, and Bangladesh, although made differently to that of the Middle Eastern and North African variety.
 In many Middle Eastern and North African countries, such as Iran, Iraq, Jordan, Syria, Lebanon, Tunisia, Algeria, Sudan, and also in Egypt, they resemble spongy-cakes fried in oil.

 In Iran, where it is known as zolbiya, the sweet was traditionally given to the poor during Ramadan.
 There are several 13th-century recipes for the sweet, the most accepted being given in a cookbook by Muhammad bin Hasan al-Baghdadi.

+In Iraq in the 20th-century, starch (النشا) was a basic ingredient in their zalabiyeh, topped with sugar.
+In Mosul, different varieties of zalabiyeh are made during Ramadan, some varieties exclude the syrup.

+Southeast Europe

+Modern day Turkish tulumba and Halka tatlı were likely influenced by medieval zalabiyeh.
 In North Macedonia they are called Pitulitsi while in the Italian region of Apulia they are referred to as Pittule and are usually consumed in December.

-In Iraq in the 20th-century, starch (النشا) was a basic ingredient in their zalabiyeh, topped with sugar.
-In North Africa, zalabiyeh was often made with yoghurt added to the dry ingredients.
+The Levant

 In the Levant, mushabbak is a modern descendent of medieval zalabiyeh.
-Modern day tulumba and Halka tatlı were likely influenced by medieval zalabiyeh.
 Modern Lebanese zalabiyeh are sometimes finger shaped.

+In Palestinian cuisine, specifically in Nablus, zalabiyeh may refer to a fried triangular flatbread that is served with candied pumpkins.
+In Jordan, zalabiyeh made as fried sweetened flatbread.

+Maghreb

+In North Africa, zalabiyeh was often made with yoghurt added to the dry ingredients.

 They are known as zlebia in Tunisian cuisine, jalebie in the Philippines, zülbiya in Azerbaijan, gwaramari in Nepal and jilapi (or Jalebi) in India.

+Maghrebi shebakia, which is made from flour and water that are fried and dipped in honey, is another modern dessert likely influenced by medieval zalabiyeh.